Your First Workflow

 Next steps

 Congratulations!
-You've registered and run your first workflow task.
-Now it's time to start designing your own tasks and running them from application code:
+You've registered your first workflow task and triggered its first run.
+Now it's time to start designing your own tasks and triggering runs from application code:

-- Define advanced tasks with retries, subtasks, and more.
+- Define advanced tasks with retries, chaining, and more.

 - Run your registered tasks from application code.